DeepSpectrum/DeepSpectrum/README.md

 1. The directory of your caffe CNN model.
 This directory should contain the model specification (a file that ends with *deploy.prototxt*) and weights (a larger file that ends with *.caffemodel*)
-2. The id of the device used for computation.
-Only relevant in a multi GPU system -> 0 should be fine
+2. The ids of the devices used for computation.
+In a multi GPU system, multiple IDs can be specified separated by commas.
 3. Whether you would like to use your GPU for computation (recommended).
 4. The width and height of the spectrograms plotted during the feature extraction in pixels.
 Specify only one integer here, as the plots used by the system